ty-stackhouse/ty-stackhouse/README.md

-Director of IT | Technology Leader
+*IT Director | Technology Leader | *

-I have spent 20+ years delivering SaaS software and infrastructure in the FinTech space.
-My work focuses on the intersection of modern engineering with security along with my deep and current knowledge of the information technology landscape.
+I've spent 20+ years delivering world-class uptime and security for SaaS businesses.
+My work focuses on the intersection of engineering, security, and leadership, along with my deep and current knowledge of the modern IT landscape.

 Current Interests: AI Strategy, Autonomous Agents, Multi-LLM Architectures